Protecting Nature

 As a Responsible Body, our goal is to make habitat restoration and biodiversity enhancement a viable and effective solution for landowners and developers empowering them to offset their ecological impacts.
 At the same time, we are helping to reverse decades of environmental degradation, biodiversity loss, and the negative consequences of climate change.

-Through these efforts, we aim to contribute to a legacy of environmental stewardship that will benefit future generations.
+Through these efforts, we are helping to reverse decades of environmental degradation, biodiversity loss, and the negative consequences of climate change and we are contributing to a legacy of environmental stewardship that will benefit future generations.
 By restoring natural habitats and promoting biodiversity, we are not just mitigating environmental harm, but actively working to create a more sustainable and resilient planet.

 In partnership with developers, landowners, habitat banks and local authorities we focus on restoring degraded landscapes across the UK, returning them to their natural, biodiverse state.
 This restoration process connects existing protected areas, creating vital wildlife corridors and nature networks that strengthen ecosystems and help to preserve biodiversity.
 Our work supports the broader conservation effort by improving ecological resilience, enhancing water quality, and contributing to flood risk management.